 Next, you need to check all vehicle occupants for injuries, even if the accident seemed minor.
 If someone is injured, call 911 and ask for an ambulance.

 Lastly, exchange information with everyone involved, including eyewitnesses.
 Get their full names, addresses, and cell phone numbers.
 When you speak to witnesses, write down their statements regarding what happened.

 What To Do After a Car Accident That's Not Your Fault

 If the motor vehicle accident was clearly the fault of a negligent driver, they have to report the incident.
 But you shouldn't trust them to accurately relay all of the accident details to the proper authorities and insurance company.
-You might only be able to prove that the crash happened with evidence collected from the accident scene.
+You might only be able to prove that the crash happened with evidence collected from the auto accident scene location.

-The following accident details could contribute as proof for the accident claim:
+The following accident details could contribute as proof when filing accident insurance claims:

-- Name, driver's license number, address, and phone number of the at-fault driver
+- Name, driver's license number, address, and phone number of all involved vehicles

 - Proof of Insurance: The name of the at-fault driver's insurance company and their insurance policy number (found on their insurance card)